1871 Chicago mayoral election: Campaigning

 The campaigning period lasted only roughly two weeks.

 In his campaign, Medill promised to enact strengthened building regulations and fire codes.
 Medill also promised to rebuild the city, implement blue laws, and address the city's crime problems.

 Results

 Medill won a landslide victory.
 The "Union-Fireprooof" ticket also saw its nominees for City Treasurer and City Collector elected as well.
-However, seven aldermen were elected from the Democratic ticket, providing the Democrats with one-third of the city council.
+It also performed strongly in the Common Council election.

 Medill was the city's first foreign-born mayor.
 Only one subsequent mayor has been foreign born, Anton Cermak.